H-Studio logo

 • multi-tenancy and a role model from day one

-• architectural decisions that another team can later understand and take over
+• architectural decisions another team can later understand and take over

 Criteria for choosing a scalable software architecture

-The architecture decision shouldn't start with a technology.
+The decision shouldn't start with a technology.
 It should start with five questions:

 • Which customer types and tenants will the system later need to separate?